tvgrabbers/tvgrabnlpy/README.md

 tv_grab_nl_py is an [XMLTV](http://xmltv.org)-compatible grabber for Dutch and Flemish television that uses [TVGids.nl](http://www.tvgids.nl), [TVGids.tv](http://www.tvgids.tv), [TeVeBlad.be](http://www.teveblad.be), [RTL.nl](http://www.rtl.nl) and [NPO.nl](http://www.npo.nl) as a source.

 ###Release Notes Versie 2
+**p20150628**   version 2.1.9 set stable
+Fix for changed tvgids.tv detailpage and new npo.nl page.
+Invalidated Python 2.6.
+Better cache crash recovery.
+Fixed a hang on certain crashes.
+Fetch for today on teveblad.be without date.
+Use fresh title in stead of from the cache.
+Some small fixes and code sanitation.

+**p20150616**   version 2.1.8 set stable
+Intermediate version to fix disabling npo.

 **p20150531**   version 2.1.7 set stable
 Also stripped Episode numbering from Sports events.
 MythTV else will change category to Series.